HarshKunte/Frontend-Concepts-and-Interview-Questions/NextJS/Intro.md

 `loading.js` - Fallback page which is shown whilst sibling or nested pages (or layouts) are fetching data.

 `route.js` - Allows you to create an API route (i.e. page which does not return JSX code but instead data eg. in JSON format)

+## Creating Routes in Next JS

+Names of files are important in NextJS

+The page name should be `page.js`

+New folder should be created for each new route in `app` folder

+So to create `/about` route about folder should be created.

+And inside each route there should be a `page.js` file

+Below is example of folder structure -

+- app
+    - about/
+        - `page.js`
+    - contact/
+        - `page.js`

+    `page.js`

+To create link for a page use `Link` component provided by Next js instead of `a` tag.
+Because when `a` tag is used a new page is given by the server and we do not get the single page app functionality.